Target species

 This product does not contain any antimicrobial preservative.
 Swab septum before removing each dose.
 Use a sterile needle and syringe.

-Do not smoke, drink or eat while handling the product.
+Do not smoke, eat or drink while handling the veterinary medicinal product.
 Wash hands after use.
-Take care to avoid self injection: the product may cause local irritation and/or pain at the site of injection.
+Take care to avoid self-injection as the veterinary medicinal product may cause local irritation and/or pain at the site of injection.
 In case of accidental self-injection, seek medical advice and show the label or package leaflet to the physician.

 Use during pregnancy, lactation or lay

-IVOMEC Classic Injection for Cattle and Sheep can be administered to cows and ewes at any stage of pregnancy or lactation provided that the milk is not intended for human consumption.
-It can be used in breeding ewes, rams, bulls and cows without affecting fertility.
-IVOMEC Classic Injection can be given to all ages of animals including young calves and lambs.
+The veterinary medicinal product can be administered to beef cows and ewes at any stage of pregnancy or lactation provided that the milk is not intended for human consumption.
+The veterinary medicinal product will not affect fertility of cows, bulls, breeding ewes and rams and can be given to all ages of animals including young calves and lambs.

 To ensure administration of a correct dose, bodyweight should be determined as accurately as possible; accuracy of the dosing device should be checked.